-According to the Vietnamese Pharmacopoeia, Part V, Section 2 [4], Dioscorea persimilis tubers are bulbous, with various shapes, typically ranging from 5 cm to 1 meter in length, and a diameter from 1 cm to 3 cm, with some reaching up to 10 cm.
-As the results presented in Table 2 show that there was significant differences between treatments in terms of tuber length and diameter (p ≤ 0.05).
+Dioscorea persimilis tubers are bulbous, with various shapes, typically ranging from 5 cm to 1 meter in length, and a diameter from 1 cm to 3 cm, with some reaching up to 10 cm [4].
+As the results presented in Table 2 show that there were significant differences between treatments in terms of tuber length and diameter (p ≤ 0.05).
 In term, the T3 treatment has the longest tubers with value of 72.2 cm, followed by treatment 4 and treatment 2 with tubers lengths was 69.1 cm, and 68.6 cm, respectively all significantly longer than control treatment (64.6 cm).
 However, the shortest tubers (39.5 cm) was observed in T5 treatment and significantly shorter as comparation to control treatment 1.
-For the tuber diameter, The results in Table 2 showed that the treatment 4 had the largest tuber diameter with value of 4.19 cm, followed by treatment 2 (4.09 cm), both significantly larger than treatment 1 (4.03 cm).
-Treatment 3 had the smallest tuber diameter (3.74 cm) and significantly smaller as comparation to treatment 1..
+For the tuber diameter, the results in Table 2 showed that the treatment 4 had the largest tuber diameter with value of 4.19 cm, followed by treatment 2 (4.09 cm), both significantly larger than treatment 1 (4.03 cm).
+Treatment 3 had the smallest tuber diameter (3.74 cm) and significantly smaller as comparation to treatment 1.

 The results summarize Table 2 showed that T4 treatment were found to have the highest yield (32.7 tons/ha), followed by treatment 2, both significantly higher than treatment 1 (control).
 However, treatment 3 and treatment 5 had the lowest yields, with value of 26.0 tons/ha, and 25.0 tons/ha, respectively.
 The high yield in treatment 4 is attributed to the larger tuber weight and diameter, which contributed to higher yields.
 While treatment 3 had longer tubers compared to treatment 1, its lower tuber weight and diameter resulted in a lower yield.
 These results are in accordance with the findings of Thuy and Phip (2013) [2], who indicated that larger tuber diameters lead to higher yields in ginger.
 Treatment 5, which used plastic sheeting, limited tuber development, resulting in significantly smaller tubers and lower yields compared to other treatments.